-Quality cold emailing is a skill to be learned.
-At Woodpecker, we know well it cannot be learned overnight.
+Quality cold emailing is a skill to be learned, but we know it can not be learned overnight.
 It takes months and years to learn how to write and send cold emails that work.
 And the learning never stops, really.
 It’s a process of constant improvement.
 And during the process, you constantly look for guidance, inspiration, and advice based on experience.
-Below, I’m sharing with you my list of 9 cold emailing resources including books, ebooks, blogs, and a YouTube channel that are helping me in my learning process.
+Below, I’m sharing my list of 9 cold emailing resources including books, ebooks, blogs, and a YouTube channel that have helped me in my learning process.

 After completing the course, you’ll know how to build an effective cold email campaign from scratch.
 The course covers:

 - deliverability – how can you get your emails to a prospect’s main inbox instead of their spam folder or promotions tab?

 - prospect list – how can you build a high-quality list to make sure you’re reaching out to people who are a good fit for what you’re offering?

 - writing a cold email – it might seem easy (after all, don’t we all write tons of emails every week?), but it’s actually quite difficult to write a cold email that gets you a positive response.
 That’s why we’ve dedicated one of the lessons to this topic.

 - follow-ups – how should you follow up with prospects?
 Is one follow-up email enough?
 And when should you send it?
 We cover all of this and more in the 4th lesson.